 I am well-versed in the administrative side of medical massage, including insurance billing and dealing with the legal and other aspects of personal injury (PIP) cases.

-I bill most insurance companies, and I am a preferred provider for the following managed care organizations and health plans:
+I no longer participate as a preferred provider for these managed care organizations and health plans:

 - American Whole Health

 - First Choice Health Network (1st Choice)

 - Premera Blue Cross